nathanvarghese/nathanvarghese.github.io/_pages/about.md

 My name is Nathan, and I am passionate about building intelligent robotic systems that connect theory with real-world impact.
 I earned my master’s degree specializing in Robotics from the University of Colorado Boulder.

 At CU I developed a strong foundation across core domains such as localization and mapping, computer vision, and optimization.
 Through a broad range of projects, I have gained experience not only in robotics but also in data science and applied software engineering.
 This combination allows me to approach problems with both analytical depth and practicality.

 In my free time I like to play guitar, produce music, run and bike (when its warm).
-Do give my music a listen on spotify, by clicking on the icon below!
+Do give my music a listen on spotify, and youtube by going to my music page!

 <!-- > :india: x :us: